About Superior Equine Sires

 Austin's riding experience is varied.
 She bred, raised, broke, trained, conditioned and started her own racehorses.
 She has competed in endurance riding and taken a few lessons in dressage and jumping.
 Trail riding for pleasure and high-country pack trips with friends are her main riding pursuits these days.
 On a recent pack trip, she and four friends hired an outfitter and rode across the Continental Divide from Cody, Wyoming to Jackson Hole.
 "I had done some horse packing in the mountains of Washington and Oregon," Austin said, "but there we didn't get to hear wolves howl at night or practice grizzly bear avoidance."

 Another favorite pastime of Austin's is writing.
 She writes text for her website and and her articles have been published by leading horse magazines like Western Horseman and Equus.
 She also writes essays for literary publications and has three book manuscripts in progress.
 Much to her surprise, a recent essay was selected for interpretation by a dance company.
-Other interests include yoga, , playing the guitar, cooking and fine art appreciation.
+Other interests include walking and hiking, playing the guitar, cooking and fine art appreciation.
 A recent move back to the Pacific Northwest has inspired an avid interest in coastal Indian art and totem poles.

 Administrative Assistant and the head of shipping, Carol's daughter Annie Grinolds joined the family business in the fall of 2016.
 Born and raised on a horse farm in rural eastern Washington, Annie has always had a love of horses, animals and nature.
 She grew up spending her summers at Playfair Race Course in Spokane, WA, running around the backside and cleaning stalls for two bucks a pop.
 With her money in hand, she headed for the track kitchen to play Mario Brothers and Pac Man video games.